soumyenddatta/HR-Data-Pipeline-Toolkit/Readme.md

 * `*.csv`: One for each table
 * `process.log`: Log of Excel export process

+>> We are constantly updating and upgrading these files and its parameters.
+You will always see the changes in it

 ---

 ## 🗺️ ER Diagram: HR Database Schema Overview